ZoeZhengYQ/18636-hw2-chrome-extensions/Q2/README.md

 **Before testing, the `history.txt` and `platform.txt` file should be deleted, as the code would only append to it.**

+**You will also need to CLOSE YOUR BROWSER and REOPEN it in order to record the platform information.**

 After the above steps, open browser and simulate the user activities by browsing different web pages.

 All urls would be recorded in `history.txt` inside the server folder.